 It would be best if you also allowed them to decide how to do what is best for the product (i.e., the website).
 You are working with adults who know their stuff and probably know the best way to add value to the e-commerce website.

 Of course, you will still want to keep the team synchronized by promoting communication and making an active effort to keep the to-and-fro going.
 Good communication is at the very core of Agile, and your Agile project is no different.
-If you are working with a distributed team, you might also want to take advantage of tools for Agile teams.
+If you are working with a distributed team, you might also want to take advantage of Agile teams’ tools.

-The ultimate result will be a satisfied, motivated team that owns its work, which continues to get better as time goes by.
+The ultimate result will be a happy, motivated team that owns its work, which continues to get better as time goes by.

 It is essential to point out that taking an Agile approach to launch your eCommerce website is not a magic wand that will dispel any problems you may encounter.
-It does have certain advantages over a phased approach, and, if applied the smart way, it can help you launch a successful eCommerce site.
+It does have certain advantages over a phased approach, and if applied the intelligent way, it can help you launch a successful eCommerce site.